C6WX/Year-2-Technical-Art/Task Briefs/Week 5 - Niagara Task.md

 ### 3. Lightning Strike
 **Technical Requirements:**
-- Short-lived strike between a start and end point with a bright flash and quick decay
+- Short-lived strike between a start and end point with a bright flash and quick decay x
 - Accept Start and End positions from Blueprint or world context
-- Use at least one curve for quick on/off and color/alpha decay
+- Use at least one curve for quick on/off and color/alpha decay x
-- Expose at least two user parameters (e.g., Start, End, Color, Width)
+- Expose at least two user parameters (e.g., Start, End, Color, Width) x
-- Implementation approach is up to you; justify choices in documentation
+- Implementation approach is up to you; justify choices in documentation x

 ---